36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Wax Myrtle Myrica cerifera

 Wax Myrtle is an exceptionally fast grower, adding 3 to 5 feet annually.
 Its aromatic, waxy foliage makes it a standout shrub.
-It’s perfect for coastal areas, tolerating salty air and poor soil.
+It’s perfect for coastal areas, as it tolerates salty air and poor soil.
 Wax Myrtle’s dense growth creates an effective privacy screen while adding natural beauty to your yard.
-This evergreen shrub is low-maintenance and drought-resistant, ideal for fast results with minimal effort.
+This evergreen shrub is low-maintenance and drought-tolerant, making it ideal for achieving fast results with minimal effort.
 Its natural fragrance also enhances outdoor spaces.

 6. Japanese Holly (Ilex crenata)